 Often, home business owners assume that as this is in their home that their home insurance policy will cover any damages.
 However, this is often not the case, and in some situations, not alerting your home insurance provider that you are operating a business at the address can invalidate your insurance.
 In this case, you will need to set up separate cover for your home business.

-If your business employees staff, whether they are based at your home or working remotely, then you are legally required to arrange employers liability insurance which provides cover for claims received from employees for injury or illness as a result of their employment.
+If your business employs staff, whether they are based at your home or working remotely, then you are legally required to arrange employers liability insurance which provides cover for claims received from employees for injury or illness as a result of their employment.
 A common claim for homeworkers is repetitive strain injury (RSI) as a result of using unsuitable equipment.

-Sole traders, Partnerships, LLP’s & Limited Companies
+Sole Trader, Partnerships, LLP and Limited Companies

 Laptop, tablet, mobile phone or specialist equipment away from the office